Publish Date: December 26, 2016

 Invoke-Command -ComputerName MyDC1 -ScriptBlock {Enable-NetFirewallRule -DisplayGroup "Remote Desktop" -Verbose}

-Create Windows PowerShell Module
+Create a PowerShell Module

 Create a folder named “Windows PowerShell” in your [My] Documents folder.